AnishDe12020/100-days-of-code/log.md

 **Today's Progress**: Finished [a pointer.gg tutorial on building a web3 forum](https://www.pointer.gg/tutorials/create-a-web3-forum-with-polygon/), explored more of Hasura, finished 2 lessons in the [Apollo Odyssey](https://odyssey.apollographql.com/) track (3 to go).

 **Thoughts:** GraphQL is awesome!
 Plan on working on my side project tomorrow.

+### Day 11: 5th March, 2022, Saturday

+**Today's Progress**: Finished 3 more lessons in [Apollo Odyssey](https://odyssey.apollographql.com/) and completed the certification.
+Also, worked a little bit on my side project, started writing a blog post and explored some new libraries.

+**Thoughts:** Gotta work on side project tomorrow.
+Plan on finishing up with authentication and starting with the main page.